Watchet Boat Museum

 Visitors can explore a variety of exhibits including locally discovered fossils such as ammonites, coral and ancient marine life from over 200 million years ago.
 The museum also showcases prehistoric artefacts like stone tools and hand axes, as well as displays on Saxon and Viking history, highlighting early settlers and the development of the English language.
 The building itself is part of the experience, with its historic structure and links to Watchet’s past as a market and community space.

+Entry to the museum is completely free, though voluntary donations are encouraged to support its upkeep.
 With its mix of geology, archaeology and local heritage, Watchet Market House Museum offers an informative and enjoyable visit.
 Whether you’re exploring fossils or learning about early history, it’s a small but fascinating attraction in Somerset.

 Price: Free

-Offer Birthday Parties: No
+Offer Birthday Parties: Yes

+The Museum is open daily Saturday - Thursday.
 The museum will not open Friday except by special request.

 Post Code: TA23 0AD